chrisulloa/archery/README.md

 # archery

-rtree implementation in Clojure, using functional zippers.
+Clojure RTree implementation, using functional zippers.
+Very much a work in progress.

 ## Features
 * Visualizations